hirosystems/clarinet/README.md

 This annotation tells the check-checker to consider the specified variables to be checked by the following expression.
 This is useful for the case where your contract does some indirect check that validates that an input is safe, but there is no way for the analysis to recognize this.
 In place of the list of variable names in the annotation, an `*` may be used to filter all inputs.

-_This is the safest and preferred way to silence warnings that you consider false positives._
+**Note** The command below is the safest and preferred way to silence warnings that you consider false positives.

 ```clarity
 (define-public (filter_one (amount uint))